gemini-hlsw/checklists/app/assets/about.md

 - Groups on the checklist page are by default collapsed for easier navigation
 - Added ctrl+s and command+s shortcuts to save a checklist or a template
 - Removed checklist top headers
+- Added back button to the template editor, let's you go back to the last edited checklist

 ###### Version 0.2